DuvyDev/HyzenKernel/README.md

 Essential bug fixes for Hytale Early Access servers.
 Prevents crashes, player kicks, and desync issues caused by known bugs in Hytale's core systems.

-HyzenKernel is a fork of HyFixes, improved, cleaner, more organized, and optimized.
+HyzenKernel is a fork of HyFixes for Hyzen.net (A Hytale server), improved, cleaner, more organized, and optimized.
 Credits: https://github.com/John-Willikers/hyfixes

 ---